alexdotrud/floristry_school_project/README.md

 2. Above the list of files, click Code.
 3. Copy the URL for the repository.
  ![Copy this URL](documentation/url-copy.png)
-4. Type git clone, and then paste the URL you copied earlier.
+4. Type git clone in opened terminal, and then paste the URL you copied earlier.
 5. Press Enter to create your local clone.

 ### Forking